litochoro travel guide

 Fall (September-October): Ideal for most travelers.
 Weather's still warm for beaches, perfect for hiking, and summer crowds have left.
 September feels like summer without the chaos.

 Winter (November-March): Skip it unless you're into serious mountain hiking.
-Many beach businesses close, weather's unpredictable, and ferry schedules are reduced.
 The mountain can be spectacular with snow, but it's for experienced hikers only.

 How to Get to Litochoro